 ACBC is committed to the ongoing pursuit of excellence in biblical counselor training and certification.
 Excellence, not mediocrity, is the pursuit of the leaders and members of ACBC.
 Yes, the training is rigorous at every level, but it is well worth it and will lead to significant personal growth in your own walk with the Lord.
 Counseling certification is not about obtaining a certificate to hang on your wall, so that you can then hang out a shingle (although some may), but it’s about growing toward spiritual maturity and love so as to be more useful to our Lord and His church (Eph.
 4:12; Col. 1:28-29).

 ACBC is committed to theological clarity and precision, which grows out of a commitment to the sufficiency of the Scriptures for life and godliness.
 We stand without apology on the inerrancy, authority, and sufficiency of the Bible as God’s words to man.
-The Scriptures are sufficient for all that pertains to living a life that glorifies Christ our Lord and Redeemer (2 Peter 1:3; 2 Timothy 3:16-17).
+The Scriptures are sufficient for all that pertains to living a life that glorifies Christ our Lord and Redeemer (2 Pet.
+1:3; 2 Tim.
+3:16-17).
 My fellow Fellows not only love theology, but they love the Lord of theology.
-For further study on the sufficiency of Scripture, see Steve Viars’ and my chapter in Scripture and Counseling, the latest volume from the Biblical Counseling Coalition.
+For further study on the sufficiency of Scripture, see Steve Viars’ and my chapter in Scripture and Counseling, one of the volumes produced by the Biblical Counseling Coalition.

 As one who continues to be blessed by being involved in the ministry of ACBC, I encourage you to check them out.
 Involvement at any level will surely enrich your own walk with the Lord and expand your ministry of love toward other believers.
 To learn more about the Association of Certified Biblical Counselors, visit www.biblicalcounseling.com.
 You may just find regional training is not that far away.